Stage 2—Course development

-Your accredited course must be developed using the Accredited course document template (DOC).
+You must develop your accredited course using the Accredited course document template (DOC).

 Consult with stakeholders

 During course development, it is essential that you consult with the key stakeholders identified in the VET course concept, and other relevant stakeholders with an interest in your course.
-This consultation is essential to ensure course details are validated, including:
+This consultation is essential to ensure validation of course details, including that the: